scala/scala-lang/blog/_posts/2026-08-07-sbt-remote-tcp-advisory.md

 sbt.version=1.12.15
 ```

-Note that installing a new runner does not affect the sbt version used for the build.
+Note that installing a new `sbt` command does not affect the sbt version used by each individual build.

 ## The vulnerability